Z1DA--595-25-108 Relocate Emergency Cache D/B SDVOSB

 Description

-The Department of Veterans Affairs is soliciting proposals for a design-build project titled "Relocate Emergency Cache" at the Lebanon VA Medical Center, specifically aimed at converting a section of the former Bowling Alley into a secure Pharmacy Emergency Cache.
-This project, set aside for Service-Disabled Veteran-Owned Small Businesses (SDVOSB), requires comprehensive design and construction services, including demolition, environmental abatement, and installation of security systems, with an estimated budget between $1 million and $2 million and a completion timeframe of 330 calendar days.
-Interested contractors must submit their proposals by March 20, 2025, following a site visit on February 20, 2025, and should direct inquiries to Contracting Officer Jeffrey G. Pruett at jeffrey.pruett@va.gov.
+The Department of Veterans Affairs is soliciting proposals for a design-build project titled "Relocate Emergency Cache" at the Lebanon VA Medical Center, specifically aimed at converting a section of the former Bowling Alley in Building 22 into a secure Pharmacy Emergency Cache.
+The project entails comprehensive design and construction services, including demolition, environmental abatement, and installation of security systems, with a focus on meeting VA Physical Security requirements.
+This initiative is critical for enhancing emergency preparedness capabilities at the facility, with an estimated construction budget between $1 million and $2 million and a completion timeline of 330 calendar days.
+Interested Service-Disabled Veteran-Owned Small Businesses (SDVOSB) must submit their proposals by March 20, 2025, and can direct inquiries to Contracting Officer Jeffrey G Pruett at jeffrey.pruett@va.gov.

 Point(s) of Contact